 Future Developments: Tracks and Timetables

-NS and ProRail (the rail infrastructure manager) are implementing the "High-Frequency Rail" program (Programma Hoogfrequent Spoorvervoer), aiming to run six trains per hour on major routes by the 2030s.
-This requires extensive infrastructure upgrades, including quadrupling of tracks on the Utrecht–’s-Hertogenbosch corridor, new stations at strategic locations like Zwolle and Almere, and a multi-billion Euro expansion of Amsterdam Centraal station.
-Electrification and digital signaling (ERTMS) are being rolled out across the entire network, improving capacity and reliability.
+NS and ProRail, the Dutch rail infrastructure manager, are implementing the "High-Frequency Rail" program (Programma Hoogfrequent Spoorvervoer), aiming to operate six trains per hour on major corridors by the 2030s.
+Achieving this frequency necessitates significant infrastructure upgrades, such as the quadrupling of tracks on the Utrecht–’s-Hertogenbosch corridor, new stations at strategic growth areas including Zwolle and Almere, and a multi-billion Euro expansion of Amsterdam Centraal station to handle increased traffic.

 Water Transportation